The Authors Guild Guide to Self-Publishing

 If you wish to avoid dealing with multiple channels (and/or avoid Amazon)

-You can rely on IngramSpark alone for print book distribution (and it does fulfill orders coming from Amazon), but your profits will be lower than if you were to use CreateSpace.
-For e-book distribution, neither Smashwords nor Draft2Digital distributes e-books to Amazon, but Pronoun and BookBaby do.
+You can rely on IngramSpark alone for print book distribution (and it does fulfill orders coming from Amazon), but your profits will be lower on Amazon sales.
+Ebook distributors Draft2Digital, StreetLib, and PublishDrive all distribute to Amazon if you so choose.

 How an author produces ready-to-go book production files—whether for print or e-book—is a matter of individual ability, the complexity of the book design, and the professionalism required in the final product.
 Authors may choose to hire a publishing service, as discussed in the previous section, or they may hire freelance help.
 (See Creating E-book Files.)